profsmith89/ctps/_sources/chap01.md

 ## Scripts versus execution

-So far we have a script with a comment and a single command, which is like a playwright writing a short note to themselves and a single line for an actor.
+So far, we have a script with a comment and a single command, which is like a playwright writing a short note to themselves and a single line for an actor.
 Once written, the next step is to have an actor to perform this line so that the playwright can see how it works.
 In your IDE, the equivalent of this handoff from playwright to actor is: click the IDE's Run button.
 It instructs the Python interpreter to run your script.

 Go ahead and try it with the script we've written so far, which is copied below: